porres/pd-psycho/README.md

 This project is being released under the GNU GENERAL PUBLIC LICENSE, see LICENSE.

-This work is still in a very experimental/initial phase, with no relese yet.

 This is a library of Pd externals that includes some objects that deals with psychoacoustic measures and conversions.
 This was part of my masters and phd research.
 I'm now finally revisiting it and getting it more presentable and out there.

 The work I'm bringing back to life here had been presented as a "Psychoacoustic/Dissonance Toolbox for Pure Data", but now I'm just calling it the "PSYCHO" library!
 The work has been deeply revised and rewritten from scratch since last I touched it in 2012 (when I finished my PhD).
 I learned a lot in how to program externals since then, and Pd also changed a lot.
 Most of my patches were based on Pd-Extended, which is now long gone and abandoned.
+Hence, please cope with me and hang in there.

 There are just a few abstractions in the library.
-Most of the externals are compiled code, but even so the code has also been  implemented as Pd Vanilla patches and presented as such in the help file!
+I have mostly compiled objects, but even so the code has also been  implemented as Pd Vanilla patches and presented as such in the help file!

+This work is still in a very experimental/initial alpha phase.
+I'm still putting other objetcs and tools up until the final release.
+Sta tuned for tools that implements techniques such as the spectral mapping (change a sound's spectrum to match a given scale) and more.

 --------------------------------------------------------------------------